Raijeee/SleepSync/README.md

         hint_text: 'Password'
         password: True
 ```
 This piece of code shows the actual text fields the user can input with their keyboard.
-In this case, I am using a "MDTextFieldRound" which means it is a rounded text field for visual purposes.
+In this case, I am using an "MDTextFieldRound" which means it is a rounded text field for visual purposes.
 All definitions, position, size, icon, and hint text are defined through obvious variables.

 ### MDRaisedButton